deho/test-repo/README.md

 ## Pull requests (Online Merge)

-- 'git push origin <branch_name>': pushes branch to the remote
+- 'git push <remote> <branch_name>': pushes branch to the remote
 	- this is where you will create the PR (online)
 	- you merge the PR (and also the branch) by accepting and merging the PR
 	- don't forget to clean up your branches
 - 'git fetch --prune': cleans up references in your 'git log --oneline --graph --all --decorate
 - 'git branch -d <branch_name>': delete branch on you local machine
 	- it will tell you to move to another branch (e.g., master) first

+## Sinchronize branches by rebasing

+- 'git rebase <branch_name>: incorporates all changes committed in <branch_name> to the current branch
+	- 'git rebase --continue': to rebasing next commit
+	- 'git rebase --skip': to skip current commit (not sync this commit) to the next one
+	- 'git rebase --abort': to abort rebase operation restoring current branch state

 ## Working with Git steps